tjago/spring-kickstart-template/README.md

 ## Using development tools
 New spring-boot comes with development tools, improving faster redeploy.
-You App will automatically restart whenever files on the classpath change For static files, just change the file (ie. html file) and sacve it (eclipse, netbeans)
+You App will automatically restart whenever files on the classpath change

-For Intellij use make Project command
+For static files, just change the file (ie. html file) and sacve it (eclipse, netbeans).For Intellij use make Project command

-for more refer to:
+###Other useful links:

 http://docs.spring.io/spring-boot/docs/current-SNAPSHOT/reference/htmlsingle/#using-boot-devtools

-#Other useful links:
 https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-1.3-Release-Notes